Goes with tea/coffee/wine/beer

 I sat near the foot of the recipient’s bed, set up my music stand and started playing, whereupon she, plausibly, exploded into tears.
 Her friends followed one by one, and I closed my eyes, desperately trying to block it out as a lump the size of the moon formed in my throat.

 I became the living embodiment of the very song I was singing, Boys Don’t Cry.
 I was the boy that wouldn’t cry, that couldn’t cry, that wouldn’t allow myself, because, if I did, I was making the gig about myself, or, worse, conveying shock to be in the presence of someone so near death.
 This was 100% about her, 0% about me.

-Nowadays the creative process is a river that flows irrespective of being wanted or not, and I’m grateful to have some capacity to catch the occasional butterfly, whether it be song, story, or hot air.
+Nowadays the creative process is a river that flows irrespective of being wanted or not, and I’m grateful to have at least some capacity to catch the occasional butterfly, be it song, story, or hot air.

-I have no idea where the creative journey ends, and the only thing I’ve learned is that nothing creative is ever finished, only abandoned.
-I complain on the Home page that I regret finding my brother’s guitar in the closet that day.
-Nothing could be further from the truth.
+I have no idea where the creative journey ends, and the main thing I’ve learned is that nothing creative is ever finished, only abandoned.
+I’m just delighted to have stepped onto the path by finding my brother’s guitar, and both I, and my curiosity, love not knowing where it’ll veer next.

 Thank you for reading.

 Speaking of which, here's a teaspoon of continuation..